This practice guide provides insights into the regulatory framework and trends governing the aviation sector in India.

 - Timing of the notification – A Combination can be notified to the CCI at any time after the binding transaction documents have been executed between the parties.

-The CCI has recently introduced a deemed approval mechanism process which is called the Green Channel approval.
+The CCI has introduced a deemed approval mechanism process which is called the Green Channel approval as notified on August 13, 2019.
 The parties may avail of Green Channel approval only if they are not engaged in providing any similar/substitutable products, vertically linked products, or complementary products either directly or through any of their controlling or non-controlling stakes in any entity.
 In the case that a Combination is notified pursuant to the Green Channel, CCI’s Deemed Approval will be considered as having been granted once the Combination has been notified in Form-I and the CCI has acknowledged the receipt of the notification.

-With regard to the costs of notification, a Form-I must be accompanied with a filing fee of INR 0.15 crores (approximately USD 21,000) while a Form-II will have to be accompanied with a filing fee of INR 0.5 crores (approximately USD 70,000).
+With regard to the costs of notification, Form-I must be accompanied with a filing fee of INR 20 lakhs (approximately USD 24,200) while a Form-II will have to be accompanied with a filing fee of INR 65 lakhs (approximately USD 78,600).

 4.6 Are there any sector-specific rules which govern the aviation sector in relation to financial support for air operators and airports, including (without limitation) state aid?